• Skip to primary navigation

 Sprinkle streusel topping over muffin batter in cups.

-Bake for 18 to 20 minutes or until golden and a wooden toothpick inserted in centers comes out clean.
+Bake in the preheated oven for 18 to 20 minutes or until golden and a wooden toothpick inserted in centers comes out clean.

-Cool in muffin cups on a wire rack for 5 minutes.
-Remove from muffin cups; serve warm.
+Cool in muffin cups on a cooling rack for 5 minutes.

 More Muffin Recipes!